OpenFAST/openfast/docs/source/user/aerodyn-olaf/InputFiles.rst

 **nNWPanelsFree** [-] specifies the number of near-wake panels (in FVW time steps), for which the wake is convected as "free."
-If *nNWPanelsFree* is equal to than
+If *nNWPanelsFree* is equal to
 *nNWPanels*, then the entire near wake is free.
 Otherwise, the Lagrangian markers located within the buffer zone ("frozen near wake") delimited by *nNWPanelsFree* and *nNWsPanel* are all convected with a common and decaying induced velocity but with a varying free-stream.
+(see :numref:`sec:vortconvfrozen:`).
+This option can be used to speed up the simulation and stabilize the end of the "near-wake" region.
+It can potentially remove the need for the far wake region.
-Currently, the induced velocity for the frozen near wake is determined as the average over the last 20 panels of the free near wake.
-The decay is such that the induced velocity is about 50% at the end of the frozen near wake.
+Currently, the induced velocity of the frozen near wake is arbitrarily determined as the average over the last 20 panels of the free near wake.
+The decay of the convection velocity is such that the induced velocity is about 50% at the end of the frozen near wake.
+The convection velocity of the frozen wake requires additional verification and validation, and
+might change in future releases.
 If a "frozen" near-wake region is used then the "free" far-wake region needs to be of zero length (**nFWPanelsFree=0**) By default, this variable is set to **nNWPanels** (no frozen wake).
 See :numref:`Guidelines-OLAF` for recommendations on setting up this parameter.